Zeres-Engel/Surfing-Stock/README.md

 ## Deploying the Product

-To use the Surfing Stock app, users simply need to download and install the required libraries and run the main.py file or.
+To use the Surfing Stock app, users simply need to download and install the required libraries and run the main.py file.
 The app will automatically scrape stock data and use the saved LSTM model to make predictions for the following day's stock price.

-The predicted stock price is displayed on the app's user interface, along with a chart that shows the historical stock prices and the predicted stock price for the next day.
+The predicted stock price is displayed on the app's user interface, along with a chart showing the historical and expected stock prices for the next day.

 The app also includes a settings menu where users can adjust the time range of the historical stock data displayed on the chart, as well as the time range of the predicted stock price.